dbogo/Geofence/README.md

 Geofence provides PX4/Pixhawk based autopilots with Geo-fencing capabilities by utilizing an external computer that's onboard the drone together with the flight controller.

-Users can feed custom geofences to the program, by specifying multiple coordinates that enclose a geographical area and the external computer will make sure that the drone stays within the defined boundries, or out of restricted areas.
+Users can feed custom geofences to the program, by specifying multiple coordinates that enclose a geographical area and the external computer will make sure that the drone stays within the defined boundaries, or out of restricted areas.

 Geofence communicates with a drone's flight controller via the [MAVLink Protocol](http://qgroundcontrol.org/mavlink/start) over a physical serial connection (e.g an FTDI cable etc.) and continuously receives flight data from the autopilot.
 In case of a geofence violation, based on location information from a GPS receiver that's connected to the Autopilot or the external computer itself, the program immediately takes over the control of the drone by switching the PX4 Autopilot to ['Offboard Mode'](https://dev.px4.io/en/concept/flight_modes.html) and executing the necessary commands to return to a safe area/land/get away from the border etc. In addition, the external computer will disarm the drone to prevent it from taking off if it's detected to be in a no-fly zone.
 ______________________________________